theseanchristopher/project8-argo-rollouts-progressive-delivery/docs/rollout-execution.md

 Argo Rollouts executes canary steps (including analysis) when a **new revision** is created.

 A new revision occurs when the Rollout **pod template changes**, commonly:

 - image tag changes (most common)
 - pod template annotations change
 - env vars / container args change

-If you “release” without changing the pod template, the revision will not increment and you may not get a new AnalysisRun.
+If you “release” without changing the pod template, the revision will not increment and you will not get a new AnalysisRun.

-### How this project triggers revisions
-In the broader portfolio flow:
-- Project 1’s CI pushes a new image tag
-- GitOps updates the tag (or manifests) so Argo CD sync triggers a new ReplicaSet

 ---

 ## 3. Watch the Rollout

-If you have the `kubectl argo rollouts` plugin:
+If you have the `kubectl argo rollouts` plugin installed:

 ```bash
 kubectl argo rollouts get rollout project8-nginx-rollout -n project8-dev --watch
 ```

 What to look for:

-- revision number increment
+- revision number increments
-- step progression (setWeight, pause, analysis)
+- step progression (setWeight → pause → analysis)
-- whether analysis is running / passed / failed
+- analysis phase (Running → Successful/Failed)

 ---